 - Restore them from the backup storage media or the cloud.

-Data recovery software offers you the best chance to recover deleted files from USB drives.
+USB Recovery Software offers you the best chance to recover deleted files from USB drives.
 You can attempt to perform recovery without software using the methods described above, but they are an inferior solution to using data recovery software.

 Recovering from a previous version or a backup forces you to use an outdated file that will not contain any changes made since the last backup.
 Recovery software goes after the actual data that was deleted and restores it the state it was in before deletion.